Nitr0xis/GravityEngine/README.md

 ## 🪶 Before We Begin

 Hello, I am 15 years old and I am passionate about programming and physics.
 That is why I decided in mid-2025 to create a gravity simulator with Python.
 Here is the result of my work.
+Feel free to submit pull requests if you identify potential improvements or optimization opportunities.
 I am constantly trying to improve it, and I hope you like it.

 Every previous changes are avaiable in [ROADMAP.md](ROADMAP.md).